f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :alt: domain
    :align: center

 You should now see the blue app when navigating to the domain name from your browser.
-Plese make note of the domain or leave a tab open as you'll need this for further configuration in the next steps.
+Please make note of the domain or leave a tab open as you'll need this for further configuration in the next steps.

 .. image:: _static/lab1/blue-app.png